allie-m/allie-m.github.io/pages/blogposts/pandemic-legacy.md

 <details>
 <summary>The Story (Spoilers!!)</summary>
-Here's a glossary of the names we chose for the character cards:
+To start, here's a glossary of the names we chose for the character cards:

 - Aliana as the scientist
 - Natasha as the researcher